Looking for your new favorite versatile sauce? Skip the usuals and go for this sweet and savory blueberry sauce!

 - Allow the blueberry sauce to cool completely before storing.
 It should be at room temperature or slightly cooler.

 - Choose an airtight container suitable for storing liquids.
 Glass jars with tight-fitting lids or plastic containers with airtight seals work well.
-Ensure that the container is clean and dry.
+If stored in plastic, it will stain.

-- Pour the blueberry sauce into the container, leaving some space at the top for expansion during freezing or refrigeration.
-You can use a funnel to avoid spills.
+- Using a funnel or carefully spooning, pour the blueberry sauce into the container, leaving some space at the top for expansion during freezing or refrigeration.

 - Decide on the storage method based on your needs: